tfausak/wuss/README.md

 <hr>

-Wuss is a library that let's you easily create secure WebSocket clients over the WSS protocol.
+Wuss is a library that lets you easily create secure WebSocket clients over the WSS protocol.

 -   [Installation](#installation)
 -   [Usage](#usage)